rahular5/appledog-verilogverse/system verilog/class/readme.md

-# class
+# Classes

-## defination : it is the user defined datatype of sv
+## Defination : it is the user defined datatype of sv

 -> Groups heterogenous datatypes of sv